Last Updated on December 4, 2022

 - While the TestHooks key is highlighted, right-click on the right area and go to New > DWORD (32-bit) Value.

-- Give that value a name of ConsoleMode and set it to 1 (enabled).
+- Give that value the name of ConsoleMode and set it to 1 (enabled).
 It should now look something like the image below.

 - Close all running programs on your PC and then sign out of your session by clicking on Start > “Your name”> Sign out.

-Now, your old sign in screen is be gone for good.
-All you can see is a simple black screen with a login prompt for your username and password.
+Now, your old sign-in screen is gone for good.
+You can only see a simple black screen with a login prompt for your username and password.
 Of course, it is possible that most of you won’t like this change to your PC.
-In the case, you just have to remove the ConsoleMode value from the TestHooks key inside the registry.
-For doing this, just head over to the same registry key that I mentioned above and right-click on ConsoleMode and select Delete.
-Confirm deletion and you are good to go.
+In this case, you must remove the ConsoleMode value from the TestHooks key inside the registry.
+To do this, head over to the same registry key I mentioned above, right-click on ConsoleMode and select Delete.
+Confirm deletion, and you are good to go.
 The older login screen will be restored.